abraj/notes/modern-indian-history/01 India Under the English East India Company/01 Warren Hastings.md

 The Second Mysore War came to an end by the __Treaty of Mangalore__ in 1783.

 ### The Impeachment of Warren Hastings
-* bitter disappointment for Warren Hastings due to the Pitt’s India Act of 1784
+* The Pitt’s India Act of 1784 was a rude shock and bitter disappointment for Warren Hastings.
+    - censuring of the policy of the Government of Bengal by the British government
-* his image and reputation were tarnished in England
+    - his image and reputation were tarnished in England
 * Charges:
     - His policy on Rohilla affair during Rohilla War
     - Pressures on Begums of Oudh